NourheneLdh/Project/home.md

 For this project, I prepared a controlled lab environment using two virtual machines connected through an isolated internal network named **AD-LAB**.
 The attacker machine was configured with **Kali Linux**, a penetration testing distribution equipped with all necessary tools.
 The target machine was set up with **Windows Server 2019**, configured as a **Domain Controller** for the domain **cyberlabs.local**.
 Manual static IP addresses were assigned to ensure proper network communication: **192.168.1.233** for the Windows Server and **192.168.1.100** for Kali Linux.
 The Windows Server was installed with **Active Directory Domain Services and DNS**.
 I created multiple users in Active Directory, including a specific target account named **BTarget**.

-**Tools Used:** Impacket Suite (GetNPUsers.py, secretsdump.py), rpcclient, smbclient, BloodHound + SharpHound, CrackMapExec, John the Ripper, msfvenom, netcat (nc), winPEAS.exe
+**Tools Used:** Impacket Suite (GetNPUsers.py, secretsdump.py), rpcclient, smbclient, BloodHound + SharpHound, CrackMapExec, John the Ripper, msfvenom, netcat (nc)

 ---